Sweet and juicy Mixed Berry Pie is easy and delicious with only 20 minutes of prep time. It’s perfect for Thanksgiving dinner or all year long!

 Cherry Berry Pie: Omit peaches, raspberries and blackberries.
 Increase blackberries to 3 1/4 cups and add 3 cups pitted fresh tart cherries.

 Bumbleberry Pie: You might be wondering what a bumbleberry is but it’s actually just a made up word for a random mix of berries used in a pie.
 This flexible pie uses at least three kinds of berries including blackberry, raspberry, strawberry, and blueberry.
-Other fruits such as apple and/or rhubarb are added as well.
+Other fruits such as apples and/or rhubarb are added as well.
 If you stick to 6 1/4 cups berries and fruits and combination can be used for a bumbleberry pie.

 Razzleberry Pie: This is another made up berry and refers to a mixture of raspberries and blackberries.
 Simply use equal parts berries for this pie.